-Let us determine when spin flip solutions of Eliashberg equations exist.
+Let us determine when spin-flip solutions of Eliashberg equations exist.
 The spin chain has equilibria with any number of spins at arbitrary positions being antiparallel to their fields.
 However, to be also solutions of the Eliashberg equations these configurations must satisfy the inequality~\re{flipcond}.
-With the help of \eref{Sb} we rewrite this inequality as, \beg e_n|\bm b_n|+ 2\pi^2\lam T\ge 0. \en First, it is clear that $e_n=+1$ always works, i.e., stationary configurations of spins (equilibria) with no spin flips are always solutions of the Eliashberg equations.
+With the help of \eref{Sb} we rewrite this inequality as \beg e_n|\bm b_n|+ 2\pi^2\lam T\ge 0. \en First, it is clear that $e_n=+1$ always works, i.e., stationary configurations of spins (equilibria) with no spin flips are always solutions of the Eliashberg equations.

 Now suppose $\bm S_n$ is antiparallel to its effective field $\bm b_n$.
-Then, $e_n=-1$ and \eref{ineq11} becomes, \beg 2\pi^2\lam T\ge |\bm b_n|. \en We see that no spin flips are allowed at weak coupling, $\lam\to0$, and at $T=0$ for any finite $\lam$, because $2\pi^2\lam T$ in this inequality is either negligible or zero, while the right hand side is positive.
+Then, $e_n=-1$ and \eref{ineq11} becomes \beg 2\pi^2\lam T\ge |\bm b_n|. \en We see that no spin flips are allowed at weak coupling, $\lam\to0$, and at $T=0$ for any finite $\lam$, because $2\pi^2\lam T$ in this inequality is either negligible or zero, while the right-hand side is positive.
 Conversely, arbitrary spin flips are permitted in the strong coupling limit $\lam\to\infty$ at any finite $T$, because this term is infinite and positive.
-Therefore, we expect that at finite temperature spin flip solutions first appear at $\lam\sim1$.
+Therefore, we expect that at finite temperature, spin-flip solutions first appear at $\lam\sim1$.